 Echelon Smart Connect Bikes: An Overview

-Echelon’s Smart Connect bikes are sturdy, steel frame bikes with large padded seats and flywheel magnetic resistance.
+Echelon’s Smart Connect bikes (learn more) are sturdy, steel frame bikes with large padded seats and flywheel magnetic resistance.

 There are currently four models available: EX-1, EX-3, EX-5, and EX-5S.
 All bikes are compatible with Apple and Android devices.
 Although the bikes come equipped with built-in speakers, you can also connect to Bluetooth speakers.